RParedesPalacios/GILA/docs/class_examples.md

 ## CIFAR 10

-Download the images the datasets right menu.
+Download the images from the datasets right menu.

 you will find two directories (train, test) and two files (tr.txt, ts.txt)